 - Blowing Rocks Preserve is located in Hobe Sound on narrow Jupiter Island, a barrier island between the Indian River Lagoon and the ocean.

-ACCOMMODATION: Jupiter Beach Resort & Spa has a private beach, poolside bar, onsite restaurants and spa, and other top-tier amenities
+A great option is the Jupiter Beach Resort & Spa has a private beach, poolside bar, onsite restaurants and spa, and other top-tier amenities.

 Off-The-Beaten-Path Florida for Nature Lovers

 6. EXPLORE THE TEN THOUSAND ISLAND WILDLIFE REFUGEE

 Ten Thousand Islands National Wildlife Refuge (NWR), is one of the most hidden paradises in Florida.
 A maze of mangroves, where the waters of the Everglades meet the Gulf Coast, forming a labyrinth of water, and it is the second-largest mangrove forest in the world, only surpassed by Bangladesh.
 Ten Thousand Islands in Florida is for anyone looking for an authentic adventure while enjoying some solitude, and being immersed in nature, and for anyone who seeks off-the-beaten-path destinations.

 - Go kayaking: Rent a kayak to go explore the labyrinths of mangrove.

 - Enjoy the very diverse wildlife: with more than 200 species of birds, raccoons, river otters, dolphins, and manatees and if you are lucky, you can also spot bobcats and Florida panthers.

 - Go Island hop: Go on a boat tour to visit hundreds of islands.

 - Take an Airboat to the Everglades: airboat tour from Miami will take you to glide across a river of grass on a small airboat and experience the Florida Everglades and the rich wildlife.

 - Go camping: on one of the designed islands.